tz1211/tz1211/README.md

 # Yan Zhou (Terry) 👀
 - 🎓 Final Year BSc.
 Politics and Data Science student at the London School of Economics and Political Science
 - 📊 Research assistant at LSE Data Science Institute
-- 💼 Intern data science consultant at The Tecsa Group
+- 💼 Intern data scientist at The Tecsa Group
 - 💬 Programming languages:
   - Python (advanced)
   - R (advanced)